-Join Terri Wagner for an in-depth discussion in this video Communicating through the life of the project, part of Preventing Scope Creep.
+Join Terri Wagner for an in-depth discussion in this video Communicating through the life of the project, part of Project Management: Preventing Scope Creep.

 …Communication of information and coordination…of efforts among the team members…and the project manager are critical success factors on most projects.…The objective is to ensure accurate,…consistent, and timely communication of information…to the business teams, project team, management, and a client when appropriate.…Part of the overall project plan should contain…a subsidiary element called the Communication Management Plan.…Check out the exercise file I've included for some…tips to consider when creating your communication management plan.…The final output of your communication management plan will…include things like stakeholder…communication needs, organizational communication needs.…